-There are two writing assignments spread throughout the term to help you express your thoughts in a manner useful in the professional workplace.
-Therefore, writing for this course should be suitable for other natural resource professionals and stakeholders.
-This requires high quality written assignments that are thoughtful, articulate, and demonstrate a strong understanding of class material.
+There are two individual writing assignments in the course.
+Students are expected to produce high quality and thoughtful written assignments that demonstrate a strong understanding of class material.
 The assignments require students to synthesize information about the social and ecological dimensions of natural resource conflicts and how consensus-building among multiple interests can help resolve these problems.
-Students will incorporate "real-world" natural resource case studies in all the assignments.
-The written assignments will include two papers (5 pages in length, double-spaced).
-Each paper assesses students' achievement of student learning outcomes, with a special emphasis on the Baccalaureate Core STS student learning outcomes #1, #2, and #3.
-The "Solving Social Acceptability Issues to Help Build Consensus Assignment" is a 5-page paper that meets the >1,250-word written assignment requirement for the Baccalaureate Core STS student learning outcomes.
+Students will incorporate "real-world" natural resource case studies in these assignments.
+Both assignments will be assessed using course-specific and STS student learning outcomes.

+The "Solving Social Acceptability Issues to Help Build Consensus Assignment" meets the >1,250-word written assignment requirement for Baccalaureate Core STS student learning outcome #3.
+Students will analyze how changing science, technological advances, and societal processes influence each other over time.
+The assignment requires students to develop and sustain a critical perspective using evidence as support and a multidisciplinary approach.
+It requires 5 academic and/or government sources and at least 2 of these references must be outside sources.
+Additional detailed information will be provided.

-2. Project Plan
+2. Group Project Plan

 Students will be involved in a collaborative project that culminates in a team report (8-10 pages of text) due at the end of term.
 Each student will be assigned to a three or four-person team.
-Students will develop an interagency strategy for community outreach for a large-scale forest restoration program.
+Students will develop a community outreach strategy for a large-scale forest restoration program.
 It will require students to assess the social and ecological dimensions of forest restoration and create a public outreach strategy using a collaborative, multi-stakeholder approach.
 Additional information on project details and expectations will be provided during Week 2.
 Everyone is expected to have a role and all team members will receive the same grade.
 Students will be assessed using both course-specific and STS student learning outcomes.
 In particular, STS student learning outcomes #1 and #3 will be emphasized during assessment.